First-Order Error Matters: Accurate Compensation for Quantized Large Language Models

 However, we identify a potential source of error in existing LLM PTQ methods that rely on error reconstruction and compensation.
 These methods typically assume that the full-precision model has already been fully optimized.
 Based on this assumption, they omit the first-order term in the loss modeling process.
 In addition, they use practical approximations to handle the second- and higher-order terms.
 These simplifications can lead to the accumulation of errors.
 As a result, the latent weights in later columns, which are calibrated after the earlier ones, may exhibit significant gradients during quantization.
 If these gradients are ignored, the loss modeling becomes less accurate, which can lead to suboptimal compensation and a drop in overall quantization performance.

-In this work, we propose an improved method called \textbf{FOEM} to compensate for output error by incorporating first-order gradients.
-Instead of computing gradients through backpropagation, we approximate them using the difference between the compensated latent weights and the original full-precision weights.
-This avoids costly real-time gradient computation and improves generalization by eliminating the need for reliance on small-batch calibration data.
-Additionally, we use pre-decomposed Cholesky factors to reconstruct the inverse of Hessian submatrices on the fly, ensuring that the compensation process remains efficient.
+In this work, we propose an enhanced method called \textbf{FOEM}, which compensates for output error by incorporating first-order gradient information.
+Instead of computing gradients through backpropagation, FOEM approximates them using the product of the Hessian matrix and the difference between the compensated latent weights and the original full-precision weights.
+When this approximation is substituted into the theoretical solution, the additional computation of the Hessian for the compensation term can be eliminated.
+This effectively avoids the high cost of real-time gradient calculation, making it feasible to integrate gradient-based correction into the PTQ process.

 Extensive experiments on the Llama family demonstrate that FOEM outperforms the classic GPTQ~\citep{frantar2022gptq} method at any bit-width.
-For example, under 3-bit weight-only quantization, it reduces perplexity loss by up to 89.6\%.
-Moreover, FOEM can be effectively combined with state-of-the-art PTQ techniques such as GPTAQ~\citep{li2025gptqv2} and SpinQuant~\citep{liu2024spinquant}, further advancing the accuracy of LLM quantization.
-Under the challenging W4A4KV4 setting, where weights, activations, and KV cache are all quantized to 4 bits, our method further reduces the perplexity of Llama3-70B on WikiText2~\cite{merity2016pointer} by 0.25.
+For example, under 3-bit weight-only quantization, it reduces perplexity loss by up to 17.3\%.
+Moreover, FOEM can be effectively combined with state-of-the-art PTQ techniques such as SpinQuant~\citep{liu2024spinquant}, further advancing the accuracy of LLM quantization.
+Under the challenging W4A4KV4 setting, where weights, activations, and KV cache are all quantized to 4 bits, our method further reduces the perplexity of Llama3-8B on WikiText2~\cite{merity2016pointer} by 0.20.
 These results highlight the potential of our approach for enabling more efficient and broadly applicable deployment of large language models.